DataWraith/notelog/src/mcp/instructions/server.md

 ## Searching Notes

 Use the `search_by_tags` tool to find notes that match specific tags.
+The result will also include the total number of matching results.

 The user might ask:

-- "Find notes with tag X"
-- "Search for notes about X"
-- "Show me notes with tags X and Y"
+- "Find notes with tag X and Y."
-- "What notes do I have about X from last month?"
+- "What notes do I have about X from {current_month} {current_year}?"
+- "How many notes with tag X do I have?"

 When searching:

 1. Convert the user's request into appropriate tags
 2. Use date filters (`before` and `after`) when the user specifies a time range
-3. Present the results in a clear format, showing the titles of the found notes
+3. Present the results as a Markdown list, showing the titles and ids of the found notes
 4. If there are many results, suggest adding more specific tags to narrow the search